 How to setup a WordPress blog manually using any web host.

-Reminder: It is not recommended to manually install WordPress to setup a blog, unless you are well trained in how to use zip folders, files, FTP software and .php files.
-It’s much easier to use one-click installation that is already built into A Small Orange.
+Reminder: It is not recommended to manually install WordPress to set up a blog unless you are well trained in how to use zip folders, files, FTP software and .php files.
+It’s much easier to use one-click installation that is already built into Bluehost.